-Other than being cumbersome, with the need to modify different codes, this approach is also prone to errors, as one needs to pay particular attention to the consistency of the two modifications in order to obtain meaningful results.
+Other than being cumbersome, with the need to modify different codes, this approach is also prone to errors, as we would need to pay particular attention to the consistency of the two modifications in order to obtain meaningful results.

 For this reason, we decide to change this approach, at least in the context of modified gravity models: rather than parametrising $\mu_\mathrm{mg}$ and $\Sigma_\mathrm{mg}$ in two separate codes, we propose handling both within a single modified Boltzmann solver by constructing a quantity that simultaneously captures modifications to lensing and structure growth.
 Subsequently, we can propagate this quantity to \cloe and reformulate the definition of the angular power spectrum.